alexellis/wild_robot/README.md

 #### Pre-reqs
 * sixpair must be downloaded and installed
 * Genuine PS3 controller is needed
-* Arduino nano or similar programmed and attached to /dev/tty*
+* Arduino nano or similar must be [programmed](https://github.com/alexellis/wild_robot/blob/master/arduino/wild1.ino) and attached to /dev/tty*
 * Pygame is a depdency for reading the game controller

 #### Operating the robot